rdamashek/Generativeprocess/README.md

 - Select install to finish the installation.

 #### Using Git to download files
-- Open up a "Shell"
+- Open up a "Shell":

-%%
-- On Windows open up the app "command prompt" by typing this into the search bar
+	- On Windows this is called a command prompt.
+You can do this by typing "Command Prompt" into the search bar.
-- On Mac open up a terminal by going into apps>utilities>terminal
-%%
+	- On Mac this is called the terminal.
+It can be found in the following directory : apps>utilities>terminal (or by seraching "Terminal" in )

 - On Github find the button in the top right corner named "Fork" and click it.
 	- If asked about repository or branch select repository